Annual Commission Update (CREC Update): This is the required one! Description varies by year. (4 hours)

-Clauses That Kill: We’re all busy and in a hurry, but sometimes in the rush, we write bad language.
+Clauses That Kill (3 hours): We’re all busy and in a hurry, but sometimes in the rush, we write bad language.
 We’ll take some time to outline how a good clause is constructed, not just in the Contract to Buy and Sell, but also in our Counterproposals, Amends/Exdtends, Inspection Objections and Resolutions, not to mention when do we cross that fine line of practicing law.
 Let’s write Contracts for success instead of failure!
-(3 hours)

-Contracts (2 hour version): Looking for a quick refresher and overview of some of the Contract hot spots?
+Contracts: Nuts & Bolts (2 hour version): Looking for a quick refresher and overview of some of the Contract hot spots?
 We will touch on the trouble spots that open us to risk, as well as some “best practice” tips to reduce problems.

-Contracts (3 or 4 hour version): Back to the basics!
+Contracts: Back to Basics (3 or 4 hour version): Back to the basics!
 No matter how long you’ve been in the business, it’s always good to have a refresher.
 How many Contracts are there?
 (Hint – more than one!)
 Do you know all the ways a Buyer can get out of a Contract?
 How about a Seller?
 Who’s responsible for those Deadlines?
 What are the areas of risk?
 What happens in an Earnest Money Dispute?
 We will cover these subjects and more!

-Contracts – Keep Your Wallet Out of the Deal and Yourself Out of Trouble: Are you tired of everyone looking to you when the numbers don’t add up, or when one party doesn’t perform as they should and you are expected to make it right?
+Contracts – Keep Your Wallet Out of the Deal and Yourself Out of Trouble (3 hours): Are you tired of everyone looking to you when the numbers don’t add up, or when one party doesn’t perform as they should and you are expected to make it right?
 Protect your checkbook by writing a better, stronger Contract right from the start!
 We will discuss the top five hot spots in the Contract that are costing us money….and shouldn’t be.
 Additionally, we’ll review some “best practice” tips to keep you on the good side of your clients and the Colorado Real Estate Commission!
 Think you have it under control just because there were no changes this year?
 Let’s assess: How many ways can a Buyer get out?
 How many ways can a Seller get out?
 How many Deadlines self-destruct the Contract?
 How many Deadlines have built-in remedies if missed?
 What happens if the lender’s wire isn’t at Closing = DEFAULT!
 We will cover a number of ways to reduce your risk in the transaction, and better yet, keep your wallet out of the deal!
 This is an in-depth review of the “hot spots” of the Contract!
-(3 hours)

-Contracts – The Lender’s Lair: As Brokers, we complete the Contract, but typically fail to consider some of the other players in the game.
+Contracts – The Lender’s Lair (3 hours): As Brokers, we complete the Contract, but typically fail to consider some of the other players in the game.
 Many sections of the Contract directly impact the lender, including the Buyer’s name, Inclusions, Earnest Money, Deadlines, Concessions, and let’s not forget the Inspection Resolution!
 Let’s write Contracts for success, instead of setting them….and our Buyers….up for problems and/or failure.
 We will also address our role with the lender, so as a team we can reach the Closing table!
-(3 hours)

-Contracts – Title Tales of Terror: As Brokers, we complete the Contract, but typically fail to consider some of the other players in the game.
+Contracts – Title Tales of Terror (3 hours): As Brokers, we complete the Contract, but typically fail to consider some of the other players in the game.
 Many sections of the Contract directly impact the Closing Company, including Earnest Money, Association Documents, Record Title, Survey and Prorations.
 How can we write a Contract for success, instead of a dozen Amend/Extends?
 What exactly should we look for in a Commitment and Closing docs?
 What is our responsibility vs. the Closing Company’s?
 This and much more will be discussed!
-(3 hours)